 In speculative decoding, the draft model is your quick writer, and the target model is your fast proofreader.

-On predictable text (dialogue, prose, documentation), the draft model guesses correctly 90%+ of the time.
+On predictable text (dialogue, prose, documentation), the draft model guesses correctly much of the time.
 Even with occasional misses, you're still generating multiple tokens per target-model forward pass.
 The overhead of the draft model is negligible because it's so small and fast.

 Here's how speculative decoding performs on actual TokForge models:

-Spec decode in action — 15.3 tok/s with +5% speed boost indicator
+Spec decode in action: 15.3 tok/s with +5% speed boost indicator

 Speculative decoding shines on predictable text: